MarkRoddy/duckdb-pytables/README.md

 Write user defined functions for DuckDB in CPython.

 # WIP Disclaimer
-You should use this.
+You shouldn't use this.
 I mean, unless you want to.
 I'm not your dad.
-Full warning, this project is 100% a proof of concept.
+But be aware, this project is 100% a proof of concept at the moment.

 ## Current Limitations
 Note these are not inherent limitations that can not be overcome, but are presently as yet overcome.
 Feel free to help with that!